raspberrypilearning/rpi-python-line-following/en/step_4.md

 ![tune](images/tune.gif)

 --- task ---
-Use the small potentiometer on the board, to tune your sensors, so that the LEDs turns off when over a dark line, and lights up when over whitespace.
+Use the small potentiometer on the board, to tune your sensors, so that the LEDs turns off when over a dark line, and lights up when over white-space.

 ![tune](images/tune.jpg)
 --- /task ---